 An emergency service is provided during this period and any routine queries must be left to the next routine day.
 The Pathology Laboratory departments providing an on-call service are Haematology/Blood Transfusion, Microbiology and Biochemistry.
-During on-call periods all requests sent to the laboratory must be sent using the Red Emergency Test Request Form (PATH/LF/002).
-For Blood Transfusion requests, the Emergency Request forms must be accompanied by a Blood Transfusion Request form (BT/LF/001).
+During on-call periods all requests for Haematology, Microbiology and Biochemistry sent to the laboratory must be sent using the Red Emergency Test Request Form (PATH/LF/002).
+For Blood Transfusion requests, a Blood Transfusion Request form (BT/LF/001) should be completed.